3DBAG/roofer/README.md

 Combines `crop` and `reconstruct` and serialization.

+By default, `roofer` uses all concurrent threads that are supported by the machine.
+You can limit the total number of threads used by `roofer` with the `-j, --jobs` parameter.
+However, `roofer` requires at least 6 concurrent threads, so that is the minimum that will be used, even if `-j` is set to a lower value.

 ## Performance

 On Linux, we strongly recommend to run `roofer` with the `jemalloc` memory allocator instead of the default `glibc`.